-This Olympics, more women than ever have run, jumped, swam, shot, flipped, hit and pedaled their way to glory.
-Of the more than 11,000 athletes who came to compete in Rio this year, 45 percent are women.
+During the 2016 Summer Olympics in Rio de Janeiro, more women than ever before ran, jumped, swam, shot, flipped, hit and pedaled their way to glory.
+Of the more than 11,000 athletes who came to compete in Rio, 45 percent were women.
 Many of them—Serena Williams, Simone Biles and Katie Ledecky to name a few—have become household names.
 But 120 years ago, there might as well have been a “No Girls Allowed” sign painted on the entrance to the first modern Olympics, when 241 athletes, all men, from 14 countries gathered in Athens, Greece.

 In the words of the founder of the Olympic movement, French aristocrat Baron Pierre de Coubertin, the Games were created for “the solemn and periodic exaltation of male athleticism” with “female applause as reward.”
 That women shouldn’t compete in the Games was self-explanatory, said Coubertin: “as no women participated in the Ancient Games, there obviously was to be no place for them in the modern ones.”